 or load the pickup but do so at the expense of a loud pop.
 This is most noticeable when using high-gain or distorted amps.
 The BigShot ABY uses a true-bypass footswitch.
 Electronic switching as used in the Twin-City employs an electronic circuit to do the switching.
 This buffered circuit allows the engineer to control the switching to eliminate the loud pop.
 In this case, the buffered signal is always in the signal path.
 The Switchbone goes one step further by employing opto-couplers that ramp up and down the signal for a super smooth and quiet transition.
 Opto-couplers employ an internal light and receptor to do the work.
 These are expensive and rarely used.

 To avoid an electric shock, never disconnect the U-ground on your guitar amps.
 This is sometimes done to eliminate noise.
-The ground is there for safety and will save your life if ever you find yourself on a wet stage or somehow get entangled into a situation where the power system from the lights or PA is at odds with your guitar amp setup.
+The ground is there for safety and will save your life if ever you find yourself on a wet stage or somehow get entangled in a situation where the power system from the lights or PA is at odds with your guitar amp setup.
 Radial makes ABY switchers that solve the noise problem without placing you in harm’s way!